-- New students who wish to apply directly to the geographic information science and technology graduate certificate program. - 2.
+- 1. New students who wish to apply directly to the geographic information science and technology graduate certificate program. - 2.
 Students currently matriculated in a USC master's or doctoral degree program (other than the M.S. in geographic information science and technology).

-Candidates for admission among the first group of students must have: (1) a B.A. or B.S. degree or its international equivalent; (2) a minimum 3.0 GPA (A = 4.0) calculated over the last 60 units of credit earned.
+Candidates for admission among the first group of students must have: (1) a B.A. or B.S. degree or its international equivalent; (2) a minimum 3.0 GPA (A = 4.0) undergraduate GPA.
+All course work taken at the undergraduate level is used to calculate the GPA.
 Exceptions will be made in cases of very high GRE scores or some other compelling evidence of potential to excel in graduate studies (e.g., outstanding letters of recommendation).
 Preference will be given to candidates with significant professional experience working with geographic information systems and related geospatial technologies.